 How to Apply

-- Once you receive your T.A.B.E. test scores, call the Iron Workers Apprenticeship Program at (423)698-4198 to schedule an application completion appointment/interview.
+- Call the Iron Workers Apprenticeship Program at (423) 698-4198 to schedule an application completion appointment/interview.

 - Go to our authorized drug screening facility and submit a drug screening sample.